lexander1993/TodoApp/README.md

 # TodoApp

-odoApp using cache memory saves task data temporarily in fast-access memory instead of a database.
+TodoApp using cache memory saves task data temporarily in fast-access memory instead of a database.
 This makes the app quicker for adding, viewing, and deleting tasks, but the data isn’t stored permanently.